-Dear Mxx XXX,
+Dear XXX,

-I am writing to confirm the content of our discussions yesterday about the incident that took place on 10th January when you became verbally aggressive and abusive towards a member of my staff carrying out fire safety inspections.
+I am writing to confirm the content of our discussions on xxxxxxx about the incident that took place on xxxxxx when xxxxx became verbally aggressive and abusive towards a member of staff.

 As discussed, this behaviour is unacceptable, and we do not expect customers to treat our staff in this way.
-This incident has been logged as an 'incident at work' and your records with Northampton Partnership Homes will be noted accordingly.
+This incident has been logged as an 'incident at work' and your records with Northamptonshire Partnership Homes will be noted accordingly.